onepub-dev/unpubd/README.md

 OnePub allows you to privately share dart packages between your own projects or with colleagues.
 Try it for free and publish your first private package in seconds.

+> Note:
+> If you try the beta and send me a note with your thoughts, via the 'Contact OnePub' link on the home page and mention unpubd, I will organise you a free upgrade to 5 pro seats, which might fix your unpubd problem ;)

+FYI: we still plan on supporting unpubd.
 ## Publish a private package in six commands:

 ```bash